fenago/machine-learning-for-finance/lab_guides/Lab_10.md

 ```
 :::

-This example is similar to the one given in the 2015 book, [*Bayesian
+This example is similar to the one given in the 2015 course, [*Bayesian
 Methods for Hackers: Probabilistic Programming and Bayesian
 Inference*], written by Cameron Davidson-Pilon.
 However, in
 our case, this is adapted to a financial context and rewritten so that